 5. Globally well positioned:

 Trailing by North America, the European Union, and China, ASEAN is the fourth largest exporter in the world, accounting for nearly 7 percent of all the global exports taken together.
-Most of it member nations have sophisticated manufacturing setup and have been performing reasonably well.
-For instance, Malaysia and Singapore are leading the electronics export, Thailand is gearing the automotive parts and vehicles and Vietnam specializing in apparel and textiles.
+Most of its member nations have sophisticated manufacturing setup and have been performing reasonably well.
+For instance, Malaysia and Singapore are leading the electronics export, Thailand is gearing the automotive parts and vehicles, and Vietnam specializing in apparel and textiles.
 Apart from these member nations, you have Indonesia which is now a leading producer and exporter of palm oil, the Philippines which is thriving with its business startup consulting and outsourcing industry along with Myanmar with its vast reserves of gas, oil, and precious minerals.
 ASEAN has now replaced China’s dominance in the global market as a premier exporter.

-6. Interregional Trade:
+6. Inter-regional Trade:

 With better integration and implementation of various cross-border trade policies, ASEAN is expected to have a smoother and healthy flow of goods and services across its borders.
 It has also expanded its trade with various free-trade agreements with countries like China, Australia, India, New Zealand, Japan, and South Korea.